Last 5th April,

 Recommendations

 on Homeless People’s Rights.
-Homelessness in the New Habitat Agenda
+Homelessness in the New Habitat Agenda was

 adopted.
 This roundtable was organized by the UCLG

-Committee on Social Inclusion, Participatory Democracy and Human Rights
+Committee on Social Inclusion, Participatory Democracy and Human Rights,

 along with the Habitat International Coalition (HIC), the Global Platform for the Right to the City,